You may have the right to buy if you are one of our secure tenants. To qualify you must have been a tenant for 3 years.

 If you sell your home

-All new right to buy applications are subject to a five year discount repayment period.
-If you sell your home within five years of buying it, you must pay back an amount of the discount.
+All new right to buy applications are subject to a 5 year discount repayment period.
+If you sell your home within 5 years of buying it, you must pay back an amount of the discount.
 The amount you must repay is a percentage of the amount you sell the property for (less the value of any improvements you made since purchasing your home).
 Also, if you sell your home within the first 10 years, you must give us the right of first refusal.

 Advice and support

 We can offer general advice and guidance at every stage.
-Our aim is to support you through the entire purchase process, which is likely to take between four and six months.
+Our aim is to support you through the entire purchase process, which is likely to take between 4 and 6 months.

 We deal with all sales of our homes and our services are free.
 Beware of anyone knocking on your door offering services to help you buy your home and asking for a fee.
 If you are approached by a person or company offering to help you buy your council home, talk to us before signing up to anything.
-If you do decide to let them into your home, ask to see their identity card and if you are still in doubt, contact 01482 300 300.
+If you do decide to let them into your home, ask to see their identity card.

 The personal information you supply will be treated as confidential and processed in accordance with your rights under the Data Protection Act.
 We share this information with other organisations where it is necessary to progress your Right to Buy application.
 We are also required to share information with central government departments to support anti-fraud work in accordance with Part 2A of the Audit Commission Act 1998.